openthos/research-analysis/developers/Youren/Paperlist.md

  * VC3: Trustworthy Data Analytics in the Cloud using SGX
  * Observing and Preventing Leakage in MapReduce
  * SecureKeeper: Confidential ZooKeeper using Intel SGX
+ * Ariadne: A Minimal Approach to State Continuity

 ### MISC:
  * AsyncShock: Exploiting synchronisation bugs in intel SGX enclaves